pleo-io/actions/devops/update_common_workflows/README.md

 ## Action Inputs
 - **GITHUB_TOKEN**: Required.
 Typically this will be `${{ secrets.GITHUB_TOKEN }}`.
 - **USER**: Required.
 User or organization owning the repository where you are deploying the Github Action.
 - **REPOSITORY**: Required.
-User and name of the repository to pull the release.
+Name of the repository to pull the release.
 Currently, you must have permissions to create and merge PRs in that repository.
 Future updates will include a flag to allow pulling from any public repository.
 - **DEVELOPMENT_BRANCH**: Required.
 Set to the development branch of the repository you are pulling from, i.e., 'develop' or 'integration'.
 - **COMMIT_MESSAGE**: Optional.
 Custom message for commit.
 Default message: Updating Github Action workflows.
 - **GHA_DEPLOY_BRANCH_NAME**: Optional.
 Name of the branch to be created.
 Default branch name: update_gha_source.